-During the reporting period, the target MPLs for NAGUs have been met in all cases.
+During the reporting period, the target MPLs for publishing NAGUs have been met in all cases.

 According to MPLs in the [OS-SDD], NAGUs related to Planned events need to be published at least 24 hours 19 before the event starts.
-In this category, the best performance occurred in November, when the NAGU 2017045 concerning removal of Galileo satellite GSAT-0204 from active service provision (for constellation maintenance purpose) was published, more than 14 days in advance of the event.

 For Unplanned events, the [OS-SDD] specifies a delay of up to 72 hours 19 from the detection of the unplanned event until a corresponding NAGU is issued.